CharnyshMM/GIFSearcher/readme.md

  - In order to communicate with GIPHY API the app needs a private _api_key_

- - This key is added to app resources on build stage automatically by Graddle
+ - This key is added to app resources on build stage automatically by Gradle

- - Graddle takes the key from `[project_dir]/apikey.properties` file, where `[project_dir]` is your project root directory.
+ - Gradle takes the key from `[project_dir]/apikey.properties` file, where `[project_dir]` is your project root directory.
 The format of this file is shown below.

 ```
 	//[project_dir]/apikey.properties